Online fair division: The costly reallocation problem

 In some cases, items that were previously allocated may be reallocated, but reallocation is costly, so the number of adjustments should be as small as possible.
 An example is the allocation of expensive scientific equipment among different university departments.
-Each piece of equipment is allocated as soon as it arrives, but some previously-allocated equipment may be reallocated in order to attain a fairer overall allocation.
+Each piece of equipment is allocated as soon as it arrives, but some previously allocated equipment may be reallocated in order to attain a fairer overall allocation.

-He, Procaccia and Psomas show that, with two agents, algorithms that are informed about values of future items can attain EF1 without any adjustments, whereas uninformed algorithms require Θ(T) adjustments.
-With three or more agents, even informed algorithms must use Ω(T) adjustments, and there is an uninformed algorithm that attains EF1 with O(T3/2) adjustments.
+He, Procaccia and Psomas show that, with two agents, algorithms that are informed about values of future items can attain EF1 without any reallocations (this is actually an instance of temporal fair division), whereas uninformed algorithms require Θ(T) reallocations.
+With three or more agents, even informed algorithms must use Ω(T) reallocations, and there is an uninformed algorithm that attains EF1 with O(T3/2) reallocations.

 Uncertain supply

 In many fair division problems, such as production of energy from solar cells, the exact amount of available resource may not be known at the time the allocation is decided.
 Buermann, Gerding and Rastegari study fair division of a homogeneous divisible resource, such as electricity, where the available amount is given by a probability distribution, and the agents' valuations are not linear (for example, each agent has a cap on the amount of the resource he can use; above this cap, his utility does not increase by getting more of the resource).
 They compare two fairness criteria: ex-post envy-freeness and ex-ante envy-freeness.
 The latter criterion is weaker (since envy-freeness holds only in expectation), but it allows a higher social welfare.
 The price of ex-ante envy-freeness is still high: it is at least Ø(n), where n is the number of agents.
-Moreover, maximizing ex-ante social welfare subject to ex-ante envy-freeness is strongly NP-hard, but there is an integer program to calculate the optimal ex-ante envy-free allocation for a special class of valuation functions - linear functions with a saturation cap.
+Moreover, maximizing ex-ante social welfare subject to ex-ante envy-freeness is strongly NP-hard, but there is an integer program to calculate the optimal ex-ante envy-free allocation for a special class of valuation functions – linear functions with a saturation cap.